Yeow34/CancerPrediction/README.md

 Figure 3: correlation table heat map

 The model was eventually trained using the functions provided from the library of Scikit-learn, and eventually produced the accuracy of 95.6%!

+The code can be found in the file 'cancer_prediction'.